Henry, Earl of Atholl

 Henry had at least two daughters—Isabella and Forbhlaith.
 Isabella married Thomas, brother of the second-most important man in Scotland in this period, Alan, Lord of Galloway.
 Forbhlaith married Sir David de Hastings.

+His illegitimate son, Conan, granted the monks of Lindores rights to gather birch and alder logs and hazel rods from his wood at Tulyhen near Blair Atholl.